BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Unique-Tav-Everything-you-need-to-know.md

 #### Load order in BG3MM/Vortex

 Unique Tav should be relatively low on your load order, which means it should be below any heads and cosmetic mods you may have, but above any patches you may have.
+Technically it can be below any patches you have, but this way it makes sure the patches override Unique Tav if any of them have to.
+The lower a mod is on the load order, the more it will override if it can override some of the above mods.

 Low means the higher number in both Vortex and BG3MM.
 Higher on the load order means the lowest number in BG3MM and Vortex.